stefanik12/grpo-self-training/README.md

 # GRPO:Zero

-GRPO training with minimal dependencies.
+GRPO training with minimal dependencies (and low GPU memory usage!).
 We implement almost everything from scratch and only depend on `tokenizers` for tokenization and `pytorch` for training.
 - No `transformers` and `vLLM` dependencies!
 - The default config is set to run on a single A40 GPU (48GB VRAM) for a few hours to get good results.
-(A40 costs `$0.44` per hour if you rent it from RunPod.)
+(An A40 costs `$0.44` per hour if you rent it from RunPod.)
+- We also support training with a 24GB VRAM GPU (e.g., an RTX 4090 GPU) by offloading the optimizer to CPU.
+Fortunately, this only adds a small overhead to the training because we only update the policy network a few hundred times during the entire training process.
 - We support several improvements over the original GRPO algorithm from the [DAPO project](https://arxiv.org/abs/2503.14476), including:
     - **Token-level policy gradient loss**: every token is equally weighted in the policy gradient loss.
     - **Removing KL Divergence**: the KL divergence is not used in the policy gradient loss.
 This reduces GPU memory usage as we no longer need the reference policy network.